 1. Installing Solr

-Perform the following steps by following the steps in the Reference Guide for Solr 7.6.
+Perform the following steps by following the applicable reference guide:

 Step 1.
 Install Solr.